Ocala double homicide: Man accused of killing estranged wife, child in Ocala dies in Georgia

 What we know:

 Nancy Bacon, 34, and her four-year-old daughter, Eden, were found dead from gunshots at the Marion Springs Condominiums in Ocala.
 The Ocala Police Department responded to the condos around 9:15 p.m. on Feb.
-10 for a shots-fired call reported by neighbors.
+10 on a shots-fired call reported by neighbors.

 Witnesses told police Nancy's estranged husband – who was later identified as Ralph Bacon, 38 – was seen leaving the complex.